Mark Williams (snooker player): 2017–2021

 As world champion, Williams won the second event of the new season, the 2018 World Open.
-Recovering from 03 behind in his quarter-final against Jack Lisowski to win 53, he than came back from 25 down in his semi-final against Noppon Saengkham to win 65.
-In the final against David Gilbert, he recovered from another sizeable deficit of 59 to win the match 109.
-At the 2018 UK Championship, Williams reached the last-16 round where he took a 40 lead over Stephen Maguire but lost 56 after his opponent made a comeback.
-At the 2019 Masters, he lost 36 to Neil Robertson, having led 31.
-At the 2019 World Championship, his world title defence ended in the second round with a 913 loss to Gilbert.
+Recovering from 0–3 behind in his quarter-final against Jack Lisowski to win 53, he then came back from 2–5 down in his semi-final against Noppon Saengkham to win 6–5.
+In the final against David Gilbert, he recovered from another sizeable deficit of 5–9 to win the match 10–9.
+At the 2018 UK Championship, Williams reached the last-16 round where he took a 40 lead over Maguire but lost 5–6 after his opponent made a comeback.
+At the 2019 Masters, he lost 3–6 to Robertson, having led 3–1.
+At the 2019 World Championship, his world title defence ended in the second round with a 9–13 loss to Gilbert.

 Williams began the 2019–20 season positioned third in the world rankings.
-In early September, he reached the semi-finals of the 2019 Six-red World Championship, where he lost 57 to Higgins.
-He later reached the final of the 2019 China Championship; having been 59 behind to Shaun Murphy, Williams won four frames to force a deciding frame, which he lost.
+In early September, he reached the semi-finals of the 2019 Six-red World Championship, where he lost 5–7 to Higgins.
+He later reached the final of the 2019 China Championship; having been 5–9 behind to Murphy, Williams won four frames to force a deciding frame, which he lost.
 During the 2019 UK Championship, Williams commented that he "hates" snooker and would prefer to be playing golf.
-He then lost 26 to Michael White in the second round.
-After losing 26 to Stuart Bingham in the first round of the 2020 Masters, he admitted that his career was at a "crossroads".
+He then lost 2–6 to Michael White in the second round.
+After losing 2–6 to Stuart Bingham in the first round of the 2020 Masters, he admitted that his career was at a "crossroads".
 He reached the quarter-finals of the 2020 World Championship, where he played O'Sullivan.
-Williams took a 72 lead but ultimately lost the match 1013.
+Williams took a 7–2 lead but ultimately lost the match 10–13.

-He lost in the first round of the 2021 Masters with a 46 defeat to Murphy.
+He lost in the first round of the 2021 Masters with a 4–6 defeat to Murphy.
 Williams won the 2021 WST Pro Series in March, his first title for three years, finishing top of the final group.
-He defeated long-term rival Higgins 137 in the second round of the 2021 World Championship, before losing 313 in the quarter-finals to Selby.
-During the championship, Williams caused some controversy by gently rolling his break shot off the bottom cushion so the cue ball would nestle into the reds, as a safety shot.
+He defeated long-term rival Higgins 13–7 in the second round of the 2021 World Championship, before losing 3–13 in the quarter-finals to Selby.
+During the championship, Williams generated some controversy by gently rolling his break shot off the bottom cushion so the cue ball would nestle into the reds, as a safety shot.
 The WPBSA players association contacted players to ask whether the shot should be banned.